Birding in Northern Spain

-Barcelona Birding Point is a local wildlife specialist created with the aim of providing high quality guided birding and wildlife tours from our base in Barcelona.
+Barcelona Birding Point is a local wildlife specialist created with the aim of providing high quality guided wildlife and birding in Northern Spain tours from our base in Barcelona.
 An amazing birding spot as it has the towering Pyrenees only an hour’s drive away, the semi-deserts immediately to your West and if you add the big, and not so big wetlands, along with the Mediterranean coast you can easily understand why.

 Barcelona Birding Point offers a wide range of birding Spain tours, from half day trips up to four-day long tours including a number of set departure or scheduled tours throughout the year.
 If you would prefer something a little more bespoke or tailor-made (one to twenty days), these unique experiences can also be easily arranged.
 Our tours will lead you throughout some of the best birding locations in Spain where you can enjoy stunning views of the most sought-after species along with amazing scenery in areas of great natural beauty.